 Since essential oils can set you back $10 to $100 dollars depending on the quality, purity, and type of oil desired, it’s nothing compared to an injection that is priced at $500 to $2000 per month.

-So there isn’t as much perceived benefit with essential oils, plus they come from plants!
-Again, there are a subset of people (perhaps you even know someone like this) who do not think that plant-based medicine is worth a hoot.
+So there isn’t as much perceived benefit with essential oils; they come from plants!
+Again, a subset of people (perhaps you even know someone like this) do not think that plant-based medicine is worth a hoot.
 But for eons and centuries, it’s all we used on Earth; there was no such thing as a prescription drug in the prior century.
 Prescription drugs are all man-made, and I spent 22 years dispensing them as part of my career.
-The irony is that many, many drugs are derived from plants, and in the laboratory they have a component added or deleted from their original molecular structure.
+The irony is that many, many drugs are derived from plants, and in the laboratory, they have a component added or deleted from their original molecular structure.
 After that’s completed, a prescription is born, and so is a patent.

 I’ve been on an interesting journey to say the least.
 Take a look at the plants in the graphic below that can be distilled to garner an essential oil.
 There are many others, this is just to get you to realize that some of your favorite spices (for example, cinnamon, peppermint or vanilla) and favorite flowers (jasmine or lavender) were actually strong medicine long before pharmacies were created!

 With essential oils, doctors have discovered a dependable, effective way to:

 1. Relax patients before surgeries, relieving pre-operative anxiety.

 2. Bring relief to persons with depressive disorders and anxiety.